ZviRosenfeld/MinMaxSearch/README.md

 If this option is off, you may experience seemingly weird behavior.
 Say the algorithm sees that Min can set a trap that will end in Max's defeat in six moves.
 Without favoring short paths, the algorithm might decide to "give up", causing Max to perform random moves, and possibly lose much sooner - even though its opponent may not have noticed the trap.

 **ParallelismMode**
-There are 3 ParallelismMode: FirstLevelOnly, which is the recommended mode and normally yields the fastest searches.
+There are 4 ParallelismMode:
+- FirstLevelOnly: In this mode only the first level of the search tree will be calculated in parallel.
+This is the recommended mode and normally yields the fastest searches.
-In addition, there are the NonParallelism and TotalParallelism modes.
-In the TotalParallelism mode you can set the degree of parallelism using the MaxDegreeOfParallelism field (this field will be ignored otherwise).
+- ParallelismByLevel: In this mode, the first x levels of the search will be carried out in parallel.
+You can determine x by setting "MaxLevelOfParallelism" in the SearchEngine.
+- NonParallelism: No parallelism.
+- TotalParallelism: In this mode, the entire search tree will be calculated in parallel, up to the "MaxDegreeOfParallelism" Note that "MaxDegreeOfParallelism" will be ignored in all modes other than "TotalParallelism", and "MaxLevelOfParallelism" will be ignored in all modes other than "ParallelismByLevel".

 **DieEarly:**
 If this option is set to true, the algorithm will rerun as soon as it finds a score bigger then or equal to SearchEngine.MaxScore for Max or smaller or equal to SearchEngine.MinScore for Min.